retejs/docs/docs/Plugins.md

     }
 }
 ```
-It's also always necessary plugin, but it can be replaced with the same plugin that uses a library other than Angular Light to render the data
+It's also a necessary plugin, but it can be replaced with the same plugin that uses a library other than Angular Light to render the data

 ### Context menu [![npm](https://img.shields.io/npm/v/rete-context-menu-plugin.svg)](https://www.npmjs.com/package/rete-context-menu-plugin)